5G, IoT, AR, VR, smart devices, and new content platforms see telecommunications companies facing a data explosion.

-The software provides significant and deep insights about relationships and events that drive business decisions, changes and enhancements in business practices, and this all positively impacts profitability.
+The software provides significant and deep insights about relationships and events that drive business decisions, changes, and enhancements in business practices, and this all positively impacts profitability.

-Advanced analytics that becomes entrenched in the telecoms organization not only has the potential to increase telecoms quality of service and optimize the network and its performance, but also lowers operational costs.
+Advanced analytics that becomes entrenched in the telecoms organization not only has the potential to increase telecoms’ quality of service and optimize the network and its performance but also lowers operational costs.

-Real value comes from embedding actionable insights into staff KPIs.
+The real value comes from embedding actionable insights into staff KPIs.

 Steven Sutherland experienced Adapt IT Divisional Executive, dynamic business leader for their Telecoms Division with a demonstrated 25-year history in the telecommunications and IoT sectors.
 Strong global marketing, sales, and business development professional with 15 plus years focused experience in the Southern and Rest-of-Africa markets and a unique blend of entrepreneurial spirit combined with a passion for both technology and business.